All Sections

 Cloudflare — where your site lives

-Your website and your lead-backup database both live on your own Cloudflare account.
-You'll grab two things from it (your account ID and an API token) so your computer can publish.
-If FlipAnywhere built your site, these are already in place — this is for when you ever need to find or rotate them yourself.
+Your website lives on your own Cloudflare account (along with your lead-backup database).
+You'll grab two things from it (your account ID and an API token) so your computer can publish, and you'll set your form settings there too — they live in your Cloudflare project, not in a file, so they stay put every time you publish.
+If FlipAnywhere built your site, these are already in place — this is for when you set up or change them yourself.

 Find your Account ID